Wambosa/spatula/README.md

   - deal with pytest warnings
   - more obvious ready-state for successfully run `make shim`
     - currently when done, it just waits and logs activity, no setup confirm message.
+  - fix the demo recording to crop all the extra blank space

 -----